 A simple shallow drinking vessel with two handles.
 Designed to be able to share the drink with a loved one or at a ceremony with others.

-They were first used in the Highlands of Scotland by the Clansmen.
+They were first used in the Highlands of Scotland by the Clansmen to toast.

 Buy A Quaich At Edinburgh Silver